Scirocco-Powell

-Scirocco was a Formula One constructor from the United Kingdom.
+Scirocco-Powell was a Formula One constructor from the United Kingdom.
 The team was founded by Hugh Powell after he purchased the assets of another UK-based racing unit, Emeryson.
 They participated in seven World Championship Grands Prix, entering a total of nine races, as well as numerous non-Championship Grands Prix, but failed to score a point.
 Scirocco also provided chassis for private entrants.